JonesDan/zapp_case_study/README.md

 I'm also making the most of the 14 day free trial that Tableau provides to test the BigQuery -> Tableau connection

-Below I've described each step I would take to complete the task along with referencing the python scripts I ran, which also contains my sql code.
+Below I've described each step I would take to complete the task along with referencing the python scripts I used to build my test pipeline, which also contains my sql code.

 All my functions can be found in the `functions.py` file